iasonrap/mlops31/reports/README.md

 For the model part, we have checked that the output shape matches the expected one for a batch of images and the same but with a different input size.
 Finally, we have tested the model with invalid inputs (e.g., incorrect number of channels).

+For the API part, we are checking if the backend can be contacted, if it can classify pictures and if it has connection to the cloud bucket.

 ### Question 8